jainritikaa/jainritikaa/README.md

 ### Some more things about me:

-- 🌱 I’m currently learning *Frontend Development*
+- 🌱 I’m currently learning *AI/ML*
 - 👯 I’m looking to collaborate on *React Projects and Webapps*
 - 💬 Ask me about *Web Development*
 - 📫 How to reach me *jainritikaa05@gmail*